fleetdm/fleet/docs/1-Using-Fleet/FAQ.md

 - [Why aren’t my live queries being logged?](#why-arent-my-live-queries-being-logged)
 - [Can I use the Fleet API to fetch results from a scheduled query pack?](#can-i-use-the-fleet-api-to-fetch-results-from-a-scheduled-query-pack)
 - [How do I automatically add hosts to packs when the hosts enroll to Fleet?](#how-do-i-automatically-add-hosts-to-packs-when-the-hosts-enroll-to-Fleet)

+## What do I need to do to switch from Kolide Fleet to FleetDM Fleet?

+The upgrade from kolide/fleet to fleetdm/fleet works the same as any minor version upgrade has in the past.

+Minor version upgrades in Kolide Fleet often included database migrations and the recommendation to back up the database before migrating.
+The same goes for FleetDM Fleet versions.

+To migrate from Kolide Fleet to FleetDM Fleet, please follow the steps outlined in the [Updating Fleet section](./7-Updating-Fleet.md) of the documentation.

 ## Has anyone stress tested Fleet?
 How many clients can the Fleet server handle?